jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Well, what I did was, every time I saw Harry Perry, the guitarist, skating Sikh out there with the turban, he, Jerry Rubin, the famous political activist here in Venice, and I, and Jingles all got together, but Jingles didn't help a lot.
 But what we did was every time we saw a policeman harass one of the teenagers, runaways, we'd go up and hand them a card of an attorney and say, this officer is breaking your freedom of right, your right to be out here, this is a public beach, it's a state property, it's a state beach, you're allowed to be here, you're allowed to be taking your wares and selling them for donations, or offering them for donations.
 So if he tickets you, you sue him, because he's breaking your rights, you haven't broken his.
 So the police got very angry with us.
 So after five and a half years, they arrested all of us, without warrant, but they held me, they held them for three hours, they held me for three days, because I did it every day that I was out there.

-Q: So that gave [unintelligible]?
+Q: So that gave you stand?

 A: Yes.

 Q: And did you win the case against them?

 A: No. What they did was, they slipped in, while the juror was out there liberating, they slipped a new juror in, who was working for the police department, worked for the police department for ten years.
 Stopped it right there, they got the whole thing worked out.

-Q: Did they stop the deliberation?

-A: Pardon?

 Q: Did they stop the deliberation?